 Brushing your teeth is great for maintaining a healthy smile.
 But, it’s possible to take this too far.
 Yes, overbrushing is a real thing, and it’s killing your smile.
 Brushing too hard or for too long can erode your enamel and even damage your gums.
 If you do enough damage to your teeth and gums, you may even require expensive surgery to repair the damage!

 Brushing too hard or for too long can erode your enamel and even damage your gums.

-All it takes is two minutes of brushing with a light touch twice a day for proper dental hygiene.
+All it takes is two minutes of brushing, with a light touch, twice a day for proper dental hygiene.
 You should also use American Dental Association-approved fluoride toothpastes.
-To brush your teeth right, use a light touch, 45-degree angle, and thoroughly clean the teeth.
+To brush your teeth right, use a light touch, a 45-degree angle, and thoroughly clean your teeth.

 Avoid Dry Mouth and Grinding

 Besides food and brushing, there are two other ways you can keep your teeth strong.
 The first is a bit surprising.
 Avoiding a dry mouth can prevent tooth decay.
 Salivation and drinking water helps wash away acid, bacteria, and food particles in your mouth.
 Drinking water to hydrate, instead of a sugary drink, keeps your mouth sugar-free.
 If there’s fluoride in the water, it can even strengthen your teeth.

 Salivation and drinking water helps wash away acid, bacteria, and food particles in your mouth.